ucsf-ckm/ucsf-history-website/README.md

 ### About

-This repository hold the source code of the [UCSF History](http://history.library.ucsf.edu) website.
+This repository holds the source code of the [UCSF History](http://history.library.ucsf.edu) website.

 ### Requirements